judith-tonhauser/projective-probability-ARCHIVED/plan.md

 	- Fact 2: Mary is a 6-year old girl.

-- In this experiment, we are interested in the posterior probability distribution that listeners (the relevant interlocutors) have for eventualities after taking into account the relevant evidence, which are i) facts about the world, and ii) utterance (in that context) of a sentence that describes the eventuality (including the speaker's choice of attitude predicate).
+- In this experiment, we are interested in the posterior probability distribution that listeners (the relevant interlocutors) have for eventualities after taking into account the relevant evidence, which are i) facts about the world, and ii) utterance (in given a fact) of a sentence that describes the eventuality (including the speaker's choice of attitude predicate).
 - The uttered sentences are polar questions in which an attitude predicate (with a third person subject) embeds a clause that describes the relevant eventuality.
 The attitude predicates differ on two dimensions: i) the extent to which the content of the clausal complement is entailed, and ii) the extent to which the content of the clausal complement is projective.
 (These two dimensions are not independent: more projective complements are also more likely to be entailed.)
 - Thus, more specifically, the posterior probability distribution that listeners have for eventualities depends on i) facts about the world, and ii) two properties of the attitude predicate of the uttered sentence.